-By this point, the two of us had pretty much had enough in dealing with these guys.
+By this point, our patience was pretty well spent for dealing with these guys.

-Since our arrival in Cambodia, tourist hustlers had been trying to screw us left and right — on a level we hadn’t experienced since India.
+Since our arrival in Cambodia, tourist hustlers have been trying to screw us left and right — on a level we haven’t experienced since India.

-At least in India, the hustlers would try to meet you on a level footing, try and establish rapport to the point of making you feel guilty for not wanting to help out or go along with the story or check out the guys’ silk shop.
+At least in India, the hustlers would try to meet you on a level footing, try and establish rapport to the point of making you feel guilty for not wanting to help out or go along with the story or check out their silk shop.

-In Cambodia, the hustlers seemed to bypass all of that, going straight for the “You so rich, I so poor, it’s only fair that I screw you out of your money,” routine.
+In Cambodia, the hustlers seemed to bypass all of that, going straight for the “You so rich, I so poor, it’s only fair that I screw you any way I can,” routine.

-Yes, I understand the tenuous nature of the relationship between Cambodia and the West — the Secret War and spillover from the Vietnam War, and turning the other way while Pol Pot’s army of thugs slaughtered millions during the Khmer Rouge.
+Yes, I understand the tenuous nature of the relationship between Cambodia and the West — the Secret War and spillover from the Vietnam War, and turning the other way while Pol Pot’s army of thugs slaughtered millions during the Khmer Rouge…four decades ago.

-But we found regular Cambodians to be incredibly friendly and hospitable.
-It wasn’t as if we were walking around and getting the stink eye or cold shoulder from people left and right.
+But we found regular Cambodians to be friendly and gracious.
+It wasn’t as if we were walking around and getting the stink-eye or cold shoulder from people left and right.